DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 |PaymentFacilitator.SubEstablishment.PhoneNumber|Number|13|Required for facilitators|Sub Merchant Phone Number.|
 |Payment.Softdescriptor|Text|13|Required for facilitators|Text printed on buyer bank invoice.
 Must be completed according to the data of the sub Merchant.|

 <aside class="warning"><b>Attention: Fields mustn't be sent with spacing to the left.
-Subject to rejection in the settlement of transactions.</b></aside>
+It can cause rejection in the settlement of transactions.</b></aside>

 #### Response